ICBCB-2026 Articles

 Research in this area focuses on the role of STEM education and innovation in promoting sustainable development and environmentally responsible practices.
 Topics include green technologies, renewable energy, environmental engineering, climate change education, and the integration of sustainability principles into STEM curricula.
 Contributions may explore pedagogical strategies, interdisciplinary projects, and technological solutions that prepare learners to address global environmental challenges and foster sustainable futures.
 Empirical studies, case analyses, and theoretical perspectives that highlight the intersection of STEM and sustainability are encouraged.

 Research in this area examines international approaches, policies, and collaborative initiatives in STEM education.
 It explores how global trends, cross-border partnerships, and educational policies shape curriculum development, teaching practices, and student outcomes.
 Topics may include comparative policy studies, international STEM collaborations, teacher professional development, and strategies for fostering equity, inclusion, and innovation in STEM learning.
-Contributions that provide empirical evidence, theoretical insights, or case studies highlighting global perspectives and partnerships in STEM education are welcome.

 Promoting cross-cultural understanding and ethical development, character and values education plays a key role in fostering social cohesion.
 This area explores pedagogical approaches, curriculum designs, and programs that cultivate empathy, respect, and moral reasoning among learners from diverse cultural backgrounds.
 Contributions may include empirical studies, theoretical analyses, or case studies demonstrating how values-based education supports intercultural dialogue, responsible citizenship, and the development of globally aware individuals.